mgcooper/icemodel/icemodel/+icemodel/+column/README.md

     Both the mass flux and the energy conductance call it, and the discrete `energy = L * mass` identity holds only while they share it
 - `icemodel.column.accumulate_redistribution_budget`
-  - records the energy-weighted storage that interior transport moves between cells of different phase.
-That transport conserves mass, but vapor leaving ice at `Ls` and entering liquid at `Lv` is not the same energy, so the vapor closure identity subtracts this term
+  - records the per-phase storage increments interior transport causes, and the shortfall its per-cell limits rejected.
+Cross-phase transport conserves mass while moving solid and liquid storage in opposite directions, so the per-phase storage closures consume these increments; the surface vapor closure identity never carries them
 - `icemodel.column.accepted_vapor_quantities`
   - evaluates the saturation vapor density and the effective diffusivity at an accepted substep state, once, for the coupled path to reuse